ubinexus/sonic-utilities/doc/Command-Reference.md

 warm-reboot command initiates a warm reboot of the device.

-warm-reboot command doesn't require setting warm restart configuration.
+warm-reboot command doesn't require setting advanced restart configuration.
 The command will setup everything needed to perform warm reboot.

 This command requires root privilege.